-Sta y Interpretation Introduction Sta y interpretation is the act or process of interpreting and applying legislation.
+Statutory interpretation is the act or process of interpreting and applying legislation.
 It is the principles developed by courts for interpreting statutes.
-ON the other hand it can also be referred to as statutory construction.
+ON the other hand, it can also be referred to as statutory construction.
 Sometimes the words of a statute contain have a plain and direct meaning.
-However in most cases they contain some ambiguity or vagueness in the words of the statute which needs to be resolved by the judge.
+However, in most cases, they contain some ambiguity or vagueness in the words of the statute which needs to be resolved by the judge.

-In general terms courts may assume that the words of statute mean what an ordinary person would reasonably understand them to mean.
-Moreover some courts adhere to the principle that if the words of a statute are clear and unmbigoius, then the court need not inquire into the meaning of the statute.
-While a persons own experience and the knowledge of grammar and the in depth understanding of language is a good starting point, it would mean a lot to consult other sources of authority to determine whether a particular word or phrase has a specific meaning.
+In general terms, courts may as, ume that the w, rds of statute mean what an ordinary person would reasonably understand them to mean.
+Moreover, some courts adhere to the principle that if the words of a statute are clear and unambiguous, then the court need not inquire into the meaning of the statute.
+While persons own experience and the knowledge of grammar and the in-depth understanding of language is a good starting point, it would mean a lot to consult other sources of authority to determine whether a particular word or phrase has a specific meaning.